cleanjsweb/neat-react/README.md

 [Read the `useLogic` docs]() for more details.

 ### Lifecycle (`useInstance`)
 The `useInstance` hook provides a simple approach for working with your components lifecycle.
 It includes all the features of [`useLogic`](#logic), and adds special lifecycle methods.
-This gives you a declarative way to run certain logic at specific stages of your component's life time.
+This gives you a declarative way to run certain code at specific stages of your component's life time.
 You will likely find this to be less error prone and much easier to reason about than the imperative approach of using React's hooks directly.

 ```jsx
 /** Button Component Class. */